 The titles of the boxes tell you what information to enter.
-The completed Forms W-2 and W-3 in the example (see page 7) show how the entries are made.
+The completed Forms W-2 and W-3 in the example (see page H-7) show how the entries are made.

 Employee's Portion of Taxes Paid by Employer.
 If you paid the employee's share of social security and Medicare taxes, the following rules apply.
+See pages H-5, H-6, and H-7.